hmarquardt/code-tests/media-agency/readme.md

 Addressed in opening narrative.

-> Any calls that occurred on phone numbers not associated with our media spend should have a market of “UNKNOWN” and a station of “HALO.”
+> Any calls that occurred on phone numbers not associated with our media spend should have a market of 'UNKNOWN' and a station of 'HALO.'
-A successful call is only a call with a result of ‘lead’ or ‘sale'
+A successful call is only a call with a result of 'lead' or 'sale'

 Accomodated in view logic

 > Answer the following about the data:
 > How many successful phone calls were made?

 ```sql
 select count(*) from emm_calls where result in ('sale','lead')